Todd Portune: Potential candidate for Governor in 2014

 In December 2013 Portune announced that he was considering becoming a candidate for the Democratic nomination for governor in the 2014 elections.
 Portune visited several locations in Ohio during December 2013 and January 2014, visiting voters and gauging the support he could expect if he formalized his candidacy.
 In mid-January, Portune indicated that a decision was imminent.

 In late January news reports indicated that Portune had discussed with former Toledo Mayor Jack Ford the possibility of becoming Portune's Lieutenant Governor running mate.
 On January 31, he announced that he would not be a candidate, making the decision just days before the early February deadline to file nominating petitions to qualify for a place on the primary election ballot.

 Personal life

 Portune resided in Green Township with his wife Angelia, and their children, Ellyse Lautner Portune, Ethan Portune, and Emma Portune.

 Death

 Portune was diagnosed with cancer in 2003.
 Later that year, his spinal tumors erupted, causing paralysis of the legs.
 Portune's left leg was amputated in 2018.
 After years of remission, his cancer returned and metastasized.
 Portune stated in September 2019 that he would not run for re-election in 2020, and announced the following month he would retire at the end of the year.
-His chief of staff, Victoria Parks, began acting in his role for the remainder of his term, which ends at the end of 2020.
+His chief of staff, Victoria Parks, began acting in his role for the remainder of his term, which ended at the end of 2020.
 Portune died from cancer on January 25, 2020, in Cincinnati, Ohio.
 He was 61 years old.